 This “man” is the undisputed champion of all weirdo’s!
 And to think, he was ruled to be sane enough to stand trial and be convicted of his crimes.
 (Psychiatrists said he had a “borderline personality disorder.”)
 Those crimes include the rape and murder of 17 men and boys, many of which he had sex with after their death.
 Did we mention he also ate them?
 Is that not enough?
 He tried to make sex zombies out of some of them by drilling a hole in the victim’s head and pouring in various solutions.
 (Apparently, this did not work.)
 Dahmer cut up many of his victims, cutting the flesh off the bones and smashing up the bones to make disposal easier.
 He kept some of the body parts in his refrigerator for sexual purposes at his leisure, and even used a boiled skull as a masturbation aid.
 Dahmer had murdered a man in Ohio years before the other murders in Milwaukee, but did not face trial until he was caught and the case became sensational.
 He was also convicted during his killing spree of drugging and sexually fondling a 13 year old boy that he had lured into his apartment, and given only 5 years probation!
 (Not to preach, but seriously, people get jail time for selling their prescription drugs and Dahmer did not get jail for this?)
 There are more details than we have space for.
 Serving life in prison for his crimes, Dahmer was beaten to death in prison in 1994, to the delight of most of the families of his victims.

-Questions for students: What was the most gruesome crime you learned about?
+Question for students (and subscribers): What was the most gruesome crime you learned about?
 Also, how are people capable of committing such crimes?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!